H-DNA/MPiSC/report/chapters/evaluation/index.typ

 The experiments are carried out on a four-node cluster residing in the HPC Lab at Ho Chi Minh University of Technology.
 Each node is an Intel Xeon CPU E5-2680 v3, which has 8 cores and 16 GB RAM.
 The interconnect used is Ethernet and, thus, does not support true one-sided communication.

 The operating system used is Ubuntu 22.04.5.
 The MPI implementation used is MPICH version 4.0, released on January 21, 2022.

-We run the producer-consumer microbenchmark on 1 to 4 nodes to measure both the latency and performance of our MPSC algorithms.

 == Benchmarking results